Remote Learning and Live Lessons

 Teachers have created ‘classrooms’ on there and will post work for children.
 You DON’T need a computer with Word on (or any other programmes for that matter) as you can work within Google classroom which has an inbuilt version of Word, Excel and Powerpoint.

-Each child in YR has a Tapestry log on.
+Each child in Skippers has a Tapestry log on.
 This is a virtual programme where teachers and parents can post learning in the form of pictures, videos and notes.
+We are currently experiencing technical issues with tapestry so Skippers home learning is also being posted on their class page on the school website.

 For families unable to access online learning we will provide IT equipment or offline learning materials to enable the children to continue with their learning.
 The children have already missed so much of their learning that if they are required to self isolate, it is imperative that they complete the learning sent home from school in order to maintain the momentum of their learning and ensure they make progress.